 Several studies have been performed which are suggestive although not conclusive of the benefits of CT scans of the chest as a screening procedure to identify early-stage lung cancer.
 At White Plains Hospital, the Department of Thoracic Surgery participates in the International Early Lung Cancer Action Project (I-ELCAP) which is currently attempting to evaluate the role of CT scans of the chest in screening for lung cancer.

-The study is currently open to individuals who are:
+The study is currently open and no cost to individuals who are:

 - have smoked for 20 pack years and